 In assessing and understanding workplace dynamics, insights are gained into how employees interact, collaborate, and respond to challenges.
 This awareness is crucial in formulating effective behavioural change strategies tailored to the team or organisation’s needs.

-Foundations of Behavioral Change Strategies
+Foundations of Behavioural Change Strategies

-Psychological Principles Behind Behavioral Change
+Psychological Principles Behind Behavioural Change

 Behavioural change in the workplace is grounded in psychological factors like motivation and perception.
 Understanding these helps in developing strategies that effectively resonate with employees.
 People are far more likely to adopt and embed behaviours that they feel they have co-created rather than feeling mandated to adopt something that has been imposed upon them.